sebdah/dynamodb-config-store/README.md

     store.get('option')

-You will get a `dict` with all Values related to the given Option:
+You will get a `dict` with all Keys related to the given Option:

     {
         'key1': 'value1',